nuu-engineering/Elixir-Style-Conventions/README.md

     end
     ```

-1. Usa la pseudo variable `__MODULE__` cuando un módulo se refiera a sí mismo.
-Esto evitará que tengas que actualizar cualquier referencia cuando el nombre del módulo cambie. / Use the `__MODULE__` pseudo variable when a module refers to itself.
+1. Use the `__MODULE__` pseudo variable when a module refers to itself.
 This avoids having to update any self-references when the module name changes.

     ```elixir {.line-numbers}
-    # Recomendado / Preferred
+    # Preferred
     defmodule SomeProject.SomeModule do
       defstruct [:name]